itsnoa04/notes/Notes/Given an array return the indices of the two numbers that add up to a given target. - Easy.md

 aliases:
 ---

-Given an [[array]] return the indices of the two numbers that add up to a given target. eg : array : [1,3,7,9,2]
+Given an [[Array]] return the indices of the two numbers that add up to a given target. eg : array : [1,3,7,9,2]
 target: 11